justinpombrio/panfix/README.md

   group_.
 Operators defined after them belong to that operator group.
 Operators in an operator group all have the same associativity, and all have the same precedence as each other.
 Operators defined in earlier groups have tighter precedence than operators defined in later groups.
+(If neither of these methods is called, the default is left-associativity.)
 - `grammar.op(name: &str, pattern: Pattern)` defines an operator.
 It inherits the precedence and associativity of its group, and `pattern` says what it's _fixity_ and _tokens_ are.
 In the `pattern!` macro, fixity is declared by